 This recipe was born out of determination and I am happy to say that after several tries, I finally got a finished product that was presentable and passed the taste test!
 I have some friends who can’t have eggs and we do a meal swap once a week.
 I really wanted to make them one of our favorite meals, but one of the ingredients in the meal was mayonnaise.
 I tried to find a store bought egg-free mayo, but the ingredients in the ones that I found were questionable.
 So, after several attempts, I wound up with this one.
 It’s pretty easy to make and the taste is spot on!
-I would highly recommend using an immersion blender; I was able to make it in my high-speed blender, but it was a lot more mess and more time.
+Let us know what you think.

 makes approximately 1 cup